RuannJS/geektrust-adminui/README.md

-# Admin User Interface for User Management
+# Geektrust - Admin UI

 This project is a front-end interface for admins to manage users.
 It allows you to view, filter, edit, delete, and select users from a list retrieved via an API.
 The project also includes pagination and user selection capabilities.